andrewgremlich/media_organizer/readme.md

 ## Future development

-- Organize videos.
+- Organize videos and audio files.
 - Export web assembly binary to use in JS/Node/Electron.

+  - Watch out for `DEST_FOLDER` environment variable.

-- Index photos.
+- Option to index photos.
-- Compress image sizes.
+- Option to compress image sizes.